blaqice0/Quiqnote/README.md

 On Windows or Mac, double click to install JRE after downloading.
 Double click on Quiqnote program to run.

+## Updating
+- Download the Quiqnote and extact it
+- Delete the old Quiqnote.jar from the Quiqnote folder(main folder) but don't delete the Quiqnote inside the mainfolder that contain your notes
+- Now copy the Quiqnote.jar you extracted into the Quiqnote folder(main folder)
+- Run the Quiqnote.jar.
+Your files will be loaded with an update.

 If you're using Linux check if Java is already installed, if not install then run the Quiqnote program.